LaunchCode-Education-Archived/gis-devops-OLD/studios/AWS2/README.md

 Now that the tables are created, you need to fill them with data.

 - Run the following commands to copy from your CSV files into the database.
+(You'll find the password along with the user you just created above).

 ```nohighlight
 $ psql -h rds-instance.us-east-2.rds.amazonaws.com -d airwaze_db -U airwaze_user -c "\copy route(src, src_id, dst, dst_id, airline, route_geom) from STDIN DELIMITER ',' CSV HEADER" < /home/ubuntu/routes.csv